Cravath’s London Office Moves to 100 Cheapside

 Cravath partners Christine A. Varney, Karin A. DeMasi, Rachel G. Skaistis and Lauren A. Moskowitz were recognized by Benchmark Litigation in the 2024 edition of the “Top 250 Women in Litigation,” which honors “the most distinguished women in the world of litigation.”
 Inclusion in the list is based on a review of individual litigators’ professional activities, client feedback surveys and one‑on‑one interviews.
 This is the eleventh consecutive year in which Christine has been selected for inclusion in the publication.
 Karin and Rachel are recognized for the seventh year, and Lauren is recognized for the fourth year.

 Lauren A. Moskowitz is an accomplished litigator with deep trial experience, focused on general commercial, antitrust, securities and intellectual property litigation, as well as financial restructuring and reorganization matters.
-She has been recognized as a “great advocate with a great courtroom presence” who “has racked up wins in a number of high‑profile matters.”
+She is recognized as a “great advocate with a great courtroom presence” who “has racked up wins in a number of high‑profile matters.”
 (Chambers USA; The New York Law Journal)

 Ms. Moskowitz’s representative matters include: